 Let’s now dive into our Levoit Vista 200 air purifier review…

-The Vista 200 offers a 3-stage True HEPA filtration system that hammers allergens real bad.
+The Vista 200 is essentially a 3-stage True HEPA filtration system that hammers allergens real bad.
 It boasts three types of filtration media namely:

 - A nylon pre-filter